 Allometric scaling of height to basal area

-We converted the height of each tree determined using the canopy height model to its basal area.
+We converted the height of each tree using the canopy height model to its basal area.
 Using the tree height and diameter at breast height (DBH; breast height = 1.37m) ground data from Fettig et al. (2019), we fit a simple linear regression to predict DBH from height for each of the 5 dominant species.
 Using the model-classified tree species of each segmented tree, we used the corresponding linear relationship for that species to estimate the DBH given the tree’s height.
 We then calculated each tree’s basal area, assuming no tapering from breast height.

 Note on assumptions about dead trees